philipwalton/blog/_articles/how-to-find-qualified-developers.md

 People constantly complain about how few qualified applicants they receive.
 They post their job openings to every known listing.
 They hire recruiters to scour Linkedin.
 They do all of this in the hopes that a bigger stack of resumes will yield at least one hire who is up to their standards.

-The obvious problem with this firehouse strategy is that it doesn't improve the quality of your applicants, it's simply playing the numbers.
+The obvious problem with this fire hose strategy is that it doesn't improve the quality of your applicants, it's simply playing the numbers.
 More resumes just ends up meaning more time spent considering people you'll never ultimately hire.
 And if you're like most companies, you don't have that kind of time.

 The best way to hire qualified developers isn't to hope they come to you, it's to go out and find them.